manal-a7med/LFSR_Histogram_Binning/README.md

 CHI suppoerts large number of cores and large bandwidth

-## Assignment 2: Histogram Module with AXI-Stream RAM
+##Histogram Module with AXI-Stream RAM

 ### Debugging and Fixes